tsmith512/blogpost-email/README.md

 **In general,** the function contains three pieces:

-- `If` statements testing timeliness or general discussion
+- `If` statements testing timeliness or general discussion topics
-- `If/else` statements testing for one of any application notification (Google Calendar, GitHub, JIRA, Notable, etc.)
+- `If/else` statements testing for one of any application notification (Google Calendar, GitHub, JIRA, Notable, etc.) since a thread won't be from multiple
-- `If/else` statements testing for one of any client name
+- `If/else` statements testing for one of any client name, since a thread is unlikely to pertain to multiple clients directly, although I may change this.

-This allows a thread to end up with multiple labels at the expense of running a little slower, but we handle that when we set up the triggers (Step 3).
+This allows a thread to end up with multiple labels at the expense of running a little slower, but the load is reduced by being conservative with the triggers (Step 3).

 ### Step 2: Script Email Expirations

 My second function will archive threads that have dated out.
-Since the `autoTagMessages()` function has nearly everything categorized, we will base retention and expiration off of labels, thread ages, and whether or not the thread is read.
+Since the `autoTagMessages()` function has nearly everything categorized, I'll base retention and expiration off of labels, thread ages, and whether or not the thread is read.
 This can be done by executing Gmail searches programmatically using [`GmailApp.search()`][SEARCH].